eclipse-tractusx/vas-country-risk/charts/country-risk-frontend-charts/README.md

 # Country Risk Helm Chart

-This Helm Chart deploys the Country Risk Backend service to a Kubernetes environment.
+This Helm Chart deploys the Country Risk Frontend service to a Kubernetes environment.

 ## Prerequisites